pratikjais123/aws-ebc/README.md

 ## Why?

-If you use Blue Green Deployment with Elastic Beanstalk, know that there is no fixed environment id for production environment.
-Through the Swap Url's you make the switch the CNAME of the environments.
-So, you can assume that the production environment will always have a fixed CNAME.
-However, the SDK of AWS does not provide an API where you find the id of the environment by CNAME.
+If you use Blue Green Deployment with Elastic Beanstalk, know that there is no fixed id for the environments.
+Through the Swap Url's you make the switch the canonical name of the environments.

+So you can assume that the only fixed reference is the canonical name of your environment.
+However, the SDK of AWS does not Provide an API where you find in this way.
 And this package is for it :)

 ## Install